IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Sharkvern's HP increased to 120000, body segments now take 25% (Tail 0%) reduced damage to peircing weapons, and no reduction to true melee projectiles (IE yoyos, spears), various changes have happened to the fight, and various balance changes as well

 -Sharkvern and their storm effects can no longer drown an underground player

+-Supreme Pinky, a few moves: now uses a Nova and Ring attack instead of rockets in phase 1, and the scythe attack in the final phase of Pinky Singularity has been replaced with the new Ring attack

 -Strange portal no longer sells items in Multiplayer, Deeper Dungeons loot is now alternatively obtained from a Contraband Crate (including the rare items that wern't sold before)